Supreme Court to hear arguments on FBI's surveillance of mosques

 The Muslim community came to believe that this was just another ploy, a way to leverage people and get them to inform on each other.

 Eventually three of the people who were spied upon sued the FBI.
-The lead plaintiff is Sheikh Yassir Fazada who in 2006 was the imam at the Orange County Islamic Foundation.
+The lead plaintiff is Sheikh Yassir Fazaga who in 2006 was the imam at the Orange County Islamic Foundation.

 A recording device hidden in a therapist's office

-Monteilh testified that his FBI handlers considered Fazada to be a radical because he "directed students on how to conduct demonstrations and encouraged them to speak out."
+Monteilh testified that his FBI handlers considered Fazaga to be a radical because he "directed students on how to conduct demonstrations and encouraged them to speak out."

 "You couldn't go into a Catholic church in the confession room and put bugs there because that would just be a violation of these people's rights and their religious freedom," he said.
 "That applies to people in therapy as well.
 It applies to people in a mosque, a synagogue, a church, any place of worship."